ibm-cloud-docs/pattern-db2-sap-vpc/resiliency-design.md

 # Resiliency design
 {: #resiliency-design}

 The highly available SAP with {{site.data.keyword.IBM_notm}} Db2 on {{site.data.keyword.Bluemix}} VPC pattern delivers increased resilience over single server deployments of either IBM Db2 or SAP.
-The Virtual System Instances (VSIs) or bare metal servers are clustered together to avoid the host being a single point of failure.
+The Virtual Server Instances (VSIs) or bare metal servers are clustered together to avoid the host being a single point of failure.
 This pattern delivers a solution with {{site.data.keyword.IBM_notm}} Db2 and SAP properties.

 ## {{site.data.keyword.IBM_notm}} Db2
 {: #ibm-cloud-db2-resiliency}

 Resilience for the {{site.data.keyword.IBM_notm}} Db2 database is delivered by using the following key components:

  * Two {{site.data.keyword.IBM_notm}} Db2 cluster nodes are connected to one another by the {{site.data.keyword.Bluemix_notm}} network.
-These nodes are Virtual System Instances (VSIs) running within a Virtual Private Cloud (VPC).
+These nodes are Virtual Server Instances (VSIs) running within a Virtual Private Cloud (VPC).

 * Separate disk storage attached to each of the VSIs that contains the Db2 database.
 The Db2 HADR does not operate with shared storage.